 Gather Your Materials and Equipment

-Before you can start your laminate floor installation, you must first gather your materials and equipment.
-To ensure that your floors are secure and will last long-term, you must use the proper procedures, which starts with having the right tools.
+Before starting your laminate floor installation, you must gather your materials and equipment.
+To ensure that your floors are secure and will last long-term, you must use the proper procedures and the right tools.
 You can purchase or rent the equipment needed for this project from your local hardware store.

 Here are some of the tools and equipment you’ll need to install your new laminate flooring: